taneemishere/AI-Chatbot/README.md

 # AI-Chatbot
-A AI based chatbot that do answers the question you asked, need of modern day's customer care
+An AI based chatbot that do answers the question you asked, need of modern day's customer care